 As Canadian regulators look to other jurisdictions that have adopted open banking frameworks that emphasize consumer data rights, the Canadian industry is already quietly shifting toward a new paradigm where banking systems, partners, and service providers are all connected through APIs.
 Agility is only going to become more important as regulation promotes and enables change, and cloud banking promises that flexibility.

 Maybe cloud banking has been a choice, an option, until now—one of many line items in a bank’s strategy focused on digital transformation.

 But cloud banking is quickly becoming a baseline requirement for the future of open banking and consumer-directed finance.

 Why Are Cloud Banking Services the Next Logical Step for Banks and Canadian Financial Institutions?

 Cloud banking provides the opportunity to meet growing demands and evolving consumer expectations by removing some of the technological challenges that banks face with their own infrastructure and hardware.
-The banking cloud also allows banks to gain immediate access to additional servers and computing power on-demand, so they can focus on instant scaling when the institution experiences things like unexpected high-volume activity.
+The banking cloud or cloud banking platform also allows banks to gain immediate access to additional servers and computing power on-demand, so they can focus on instant scaling when the institution experiences things like unexpected high-volume activity.